beam-community/elixir-companies/README.md

 * [Bold Poker](https://boldpoker.net) - ([GitHub](https://github.com/boldpoker)) - Bold Poker transforms mobile devices into an efficient and professional poker dealer.
 Elixir is used for the backend communication service the clients connect to as well as for the website.
 * [Emagroup](http://www.emagroup.cn/) - ([Github](https://github.com/repong)) - Develop mobile games.
 Elixir is used for building game management tools.
 * [Undead Labs](http://undeadlabs.com/) ([GitHub](https://github.com/undeadlabs)) - Creators of the smash hit survival-fantasy game _State of Decay_ and forthcoming tactical creature battler _Moonrise_.
+* [Wooga](https://www.wooga.com/) ([GitHub](https://github.com/wooga)) - Creators of Bubble Island and Futurama Game of Drones.
+They use Erlang and Elixir in some teams for building backend services.

 #### Government